 The Ultimate Edition of the game comes with the season pass, which entitles owners to “all the post-release downloadable content in addition to the [two] story expansions.”
 This edition also includes an exclusive side quest, hinting at possible side quests through DLC down the line.

 In addition, we expect cosmetic DLC.
 The Deluxe and Ultimate versions of the game feature costume and weapon skins for single-player and multiplayer.
 GSC Game World hasn’t confirmed anything, but we’ll likely see cosmetic DLC after launch.

-Pre-orders for S.T.A.L.K.E.R.
-2: Heart of Chernobyl are live now at digital retailers.
-Physical versions have been announced, but they haven’t gone up for pre-order yet.
-Regardless of the version, all pre-orders come with an exclusive pre-order pack, which includes extended campfire content, exclusive weapon and armor skins, and an “early bird” multiplayer badge.
+Regardless of the version, all preorders come with an exclusive preorder pack, which includes extended campfire content, exclusive weapon and armor skins, and an early bird multiplayer badge.

-There are several different versions available for pre-order.
-On the digital front, the Standard Edition includes the game, pre-order bonus pack, and exclusive Steam content.
+There are several different versions available for preorder.
+On the digital front, the Standard Edition includes the game, the preorder bonus pack, and exclusive Steam content.
 Here’s what’s included with the other digital versions:

 - All Standard edition content